v12mike/imageredirect/README.md

  * Navigate in the ACP to 'Extensions -> Image Redirect -> Proxy Settings'.
  * Enter the proxy address (without protocol specifier or trailing /) e.g. mydomain.com/camo
  * Enter the camo API key (if using a camo server)
- * Add at least your sites domain(s) to the Directly Mapped Domains list (without protocol specifier or trailing /) e.g. mydomain.com
  * Select 'Camo Mode' or 'Simple Mode' and that 'Image Proxy Enable' is selected.

 ## Support